fossabot/myproject/src/docs/10-adding-physics.md

 - `v0` the previous speed value,
 - `v` the resulting new speed.

-And, finaly our `GameObject`'s position is :
+And, finally our `GameObject`'s position is :

 ```Math
 p = p_0 + v * t